rocky-linux/documentation/docs/books/incus_server/01-install.md

 ## Environment set up

-Most server kernel settings are not sufficient to run a large number of containers.
+More than most server kernel settings is required to run many containers.
 If you assume from the beginning that you will use your server in production, you need to make these changes up front to avoid errors such as "Too many open files" from occurring.

 Luckily, tweaking the settings for Incus is not hard with a few file modifications and a reboot.

 ### Modifying `limits.conf`

-The first file you need to change is the `limits.conf` file.
+The first file you must change is the `limits.conf` file.
 This file is self-documented.
 Examine the explanations in the comment in the file to understand what this file does.
-To make your modifications enter:
+To make your modifications, enter:

 ```bash
 vi /etc/security/limits.conf
 ```

-This entire file consists of comments, and at the bottom, shows the current default settings.
-In the blank space above the end of file marker (#End of file) you need to add our custom settings.
+This entire file consists of comments and, at the bottom, shows the current default settings.
+In the blank space above the end of the file marker (#End of file), you need to add our custom settings.
 The end of the file will look like this when completed:

 ```text
 # Modifications made for LXD